NietoDeveloper/Clothing-Store-Docker/README.md

 ### Local set up

-1. Open three terminals (minimum) and navigate to the project folder in each one.
+1. Open three terminals (minimum) and navigate to the project
-¿